microsoft/microcode/docs/localization.md

 -   **translate [tooltips string](https://crowdin.com/translate/makecode/12056)**

-Once your translations are added, someone will have to approve if you are a proofreader, go a head and approve them.
+Once your translations are added, someone will have to approve if you are a proofreader, go ahead and approve them.
 Then send us a comment on the crowdin message board to refresh the build.

 ## Adding tooltips in source code